gariciodaro/arXiv-haystack-app/README.md

 <img src="./img/architecture.png">

 ## :exclamation: My vision
 The project has two main parts.
+The back-end and front-end.

-The back end was designed to run in the cloud.
+The back end was designed to run in the cloud (AWS) but controlled by an local airflow server, this includes:

-This includes storage in S3 (raw files and the parquet model), EMR processing, and relational database in Redshift.
-This would allow this back-end to serve multiple applications.
- The other part is
-the front end, on the local / client side, this means that a local user is expected to have the web interface on Flask.
-This would allow him/her to query the Redshift database plus the additional ability to ask questions about documents of interest.
++ EMR(Pyspark) processing.
++ Loading to relational database on Redshift.

+The front end, built on Flask, runs on the client also.
+Its functionality includes:

++ Query the Redshift database.
++ Index abstracts to a local elastic search cluster.
++ Ask questions on Indexed abstracts.

-I imagine a local user, setting up the flask app and then browsing the database with it, then later indexing on their local elastic search server, the abstract and title of the article of interest, this could mean filtering by a particular topic, year, or author.
+I imagine a local user, setting up the flask app and then browsing the database with it, then later indexing abstracts and titles of some articles of interest, this could mean filtering by a particular topic, year, or author.
-After the indexing, the user can ask questions of the type *what do we know about the uncertainty principle?*.
+Once the selected documents were indexed, the user can ask questions of the type *what do we know about the uncertainty principle?*.
 The answer will come on the form of a bootstrap card, with scores, possible answers, full paper URL pdf access to the document.
 The question and answering system is possible with [haystack](https://github.com/deepset-ai/haystack).
 The following are the core features of haystack on their github.